Veneneia (crater)

-Veneneia /vɛnᵻˈniːə/ is the second-largest impact crater on asteroid 4 Vesta, at 52°S latitude.
+Veneneia /vɛnᵻˈniːə/ is the second-largest impact crater on the asteroid Vesta, at 52°S latitude.
 395 km in diameter, it is 70% of the equatorial diameter of the asteroid, and one of the largest craters in the Solar System.
 It is at least 2 billion years old, and possibly as old as 4.2 billion years.
 However, it is overlain and partially obliterated by the even larger Rheasilvia.
 It was discovered by the Dawn spacecraft in 2011.
 It is named after Venēneia, one of the founding vestal virgins.

 Vesta has a series of troughs in the northern hemisphere concentric to Veneneia.
 These are believed to be large-scale fractures resulting from the impact.
-The largest is Saturnalia Fossae, approx. 39 km wide and > 400 km long.
+The largest is Saturnalia Fossae, around 39 km wide and > 400 km long.